 The Definition of Fitness for Sports

-There is no single definition of fitness or sports fitness.
-It has different meanings depending upon your goals and/or the sport for which you are training.
-The basic question, "What is fitness?", is answered here for athletes and non-athletes.
+There is no single definition of fitness for sports.
+It has different meanings depending the specific demands of the sport and your personal status.
+The basic question, "What is fitness?" in general, and then "What is sport fitness?".

 The General Definition of Fitness